andreipfeiffer/css-in-js/README.md

   - ✅ `.css` file extraction
   - ❌ `<style>` tag injection

-- 📉 __Low Learning curve__: coming from CSS Modules it'll feel like home, the additional API required for variants is pretty straightforward and easy to learn
+- 📉 __Low Learning curve__: coming from CSS Modules it feels like home, the additional API required for variants is pretty straightforward and easy to learn

 <br />

 #### Other benefits

-- 👮 forbids __nested arbitrary selectors__ (ie: `& > span`), which might be seen as a downside, when it's actually discourages bad-practices, like __specificity wars__
+- 👮 forbids __nested arbitrary selectors__ (ie: `& > span`), which might be seen as a downside, when it's actually discourages bad-practices like __specificity wars__

 <br />